cloudnative-pg/cloudnative-pg/README.md

 manage PostgreSQL - currently `Backup`, `ClusterImageCatalog`, `ImageCatalog`, `Pooler`, and `ScheduledBackup`.

-Fully embracing Kubernetes involves a hands-off approach during temporary failures of the Kubernetes API server.
+Fully embracing Kubernetes means adopting a hands-off approach during temporary failures of the Kubernetes API server.
 In such instances, the operator refrains from taking action, deferring decisions until the API server is operational again.
 Meanwhile, Postgres instances persist, maintaining operations based on